teambit/docs/docs/getting-started/workspace-configuration.md

 }
 ```

-The snippet above defines a [configuration variant](/aspects/workspace/cascading-rules) with the `*` selector.
-Variant selectors use glob-patterns to decide on which component to apply a specific configuration.
-By setting configuration with `*` we ensure `teambit.react/react` is applied by default on all components.

-With Variants, different components can be configured in the same workspace with different settings and environments.
-Variants in Bit are similar to CSS-rules as the more specific selectors override rules defined higher up on the hierarchy.

 ### Reset your dev server

-Stop the Bit server (Ctl/cmd + c) and run it again:
+Any change in the `workspace.jsonc` file requires a restart of the local dev-server.
+We can stop our server using (Ctl/cmd + c) and run it again using the start command.

 ```shell
 bit start